 LeVon Stone Sr. is the program director for Cure Violence/CeaseFire Illinois.
 He began volunteering with CeaseFire in 2004, as a key liaison between violence interrupters and the community.
 In 2006, he was hired to work as a violence interrupter in the Roseland community.
 He worked part-time in 2006 and full-time by 2007 as a hospital responder.
 When the program expanded in 2011 to include a long-term follow-up case manager, he advanced to the role of hospital case manager.
 In May of 2012, he was promoted to become the hospital response coordinator, managing oversight of all hospital partnerships across the Chicagoland area.
 Advancing within the organization again in January 2016, his current role as program cirector for CeaseFire Illinois requires oversight of all program operations for the organization in Chicago and throughout the state of Illinois, including management of community, hospital and school program activities.
 In 2009, he enrolled in Northeastern Illinois University to pursue higher education.
 He received his bachelor’s degree in Inner City Studies with a Public Health concentration in May 2013 and completed his master’s degree in the same discipline in May 2015.
 He is frequently invited to speak at events, to the media, and academic conferences.
 At NTSI, Mr. Stone is the community director for the Chicago South Side Trauma First Responders Course project.

 Dr. Tatebe graduated from the University of California, Berkeley, with a BA in Physics.
 She completed medical school at the University of Texas, Southwestern, and remained in Dallas for her general surgery residency at Baylor University Medical Center.
 After her residency, she moved to Chicago and completed a surgical critical care fellowship at Northwestern University’s Feinberg School of Medicine, where she is now an Adjunct Assistant Professor.
-She is board certified in general surgery and will sit for critical care board certification in 2016.
+She is board certified in general surgery and critical care.
 Clinically, she is a trauma and general surgeon at Advocate Good Samaritan, the only designated Level 1 trauma center serving DuPage County.
 She has a passion for trauma care, including its psychological effects on patients and the community.
 She is the project lead for NTSI’s Chicago South Side Trauma First Responders Course project.

 Dr. Tully is collaborating with NTSI’s Chicago South Side Trauma First Responders Course project by exploring regional hospital-based violence secondary prevention programs.
 He was born, raised, and educated in Chicagoland, and is a resident currently serving at Loyola University Medical Center.